 3.3.
 Some posts require trainee pharmacists to work across multiple practice settings and with multiple training providers.
 In these situations, one lead training provider needs to be identified and communicated to NES.
 It is the responsibility of the lead training provider to work with and share information with other training providers on the same programme.
-This information will include, but is not restricted to, trainee pharmacist details, advertising information and programme details.
+This information will include, but is not restricted to, trainee pharmacist details, programme details and communications about the national recruitment scheme.